wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 **Click** "Start Adventure" on your splash screen.

-**✓ You should see:** A browser alert with the message "Start Game!" appears!
+**✓ You should see:** A browser alert with the message "Start Game!" appears.

-> 💡 **Giving Components Different Behaviors**
+> 💡 **Functions as Props**
 >
-> Functions as props are like giving your components different personalities.
-Your GameButton can do different things depending on where you use it — same button, different actions.
-It's a key pattern in React for building interactive apps.
+> Passing functions as props lets you define custom behavior for components.
+When you click the button, the `onClick` function you provided from SplashScreen is executed, showing the alert.
+This pattern allows components to be highly flexible and interactive.

 <a id="styling-with-variants"></a>